taektay/ee106/docs/lab1.rst

 Creation of Custom ROS Message
 ----------

 As mentioned in the class, ROS features a simplified message description language for describing the data values that ROS nodes publish.
-In our example, we will create a new ROS message, named "EE106lab_custom", which will be described by,
+In our example, we will create a new ROS message, named "EE106lab_custom", which will be described by the variables,

 .. code-block:: bash